nucleic/enaml/enaml/scintilla/SETTINGS.md

   The default is False.

 - **indentation_guides** (string) - The indentation guides to display.
+Valid values are:

+    - **none** - the default mode with no indentation guides

-Valid values are: `"real"` - guides are shown in real indentation whitespace, `"look_forward"` - guides are show beyond the actual indentation up to the next non-empty line, `"look_both"` - guides are shown up to the next non-empty line or previous non-empty line whichever is greater.
+    - **real** - guides are shown in real indentation whitespace

+    - **look_forward** - guides are show beyond the actual indentation up to the next non-empty line

+    - **look_both** - guides are shown up to the nextnon-empty line or previous non-empty line whichever is greater.